rtamassia/cs2951e/index.md

 ## Welcome

 This **online synchronous course** explores advanced topics and highlights current research in computer security and privacy.
 Recent research papers will be presented and discussed.
 Also, projects will provide an opportunity for creative work.
 Class attendance is required and active participation in class discussions is essential.
 The course has two sections, each with a different focus and prerequisites.
-Instruction permission is required to register.
+Instructor permission is required to register.
 The course can be used toward satisfying the capstone requirement for the ScB degree in Computer Science.

 **Section 1 (Networks, Software, and Systems)** addresses computer security and privacy from the perspective of networks, software, and systems.
 Topics include applications security, applied cryptography, cloud security, operating systems security, software security, web security, and vulnerabilities and defenses in cyber physical systems (e.g., automotive, medical, and industrial control devices).
 For this section, **CSCI 1660 or equivalent background is a prerequisite**.